OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 ### Can I Include Disabled Machines in my Automated Deployments?

-Starting in Octopus 3.6, you can!
+Starting in **Octopus 3.6**, you can!
 Because we allow selection of any machine event, you can select 'MachineDisabled' as a trigger event.
 This may be useful if you wish to disable a machine in Octopus and have a deployment process that removes disabled machines from your load balancer.
 It also means that you need to be careful when selecting your trigger event types, because if you create a project trigger with 'MachineDisabled' selected and did not mean to, anytime a machine becomes disabled it will re-deploy your project to this disabled machine.

 ## Troubleshooting Automatic Deployments